opendata-swiss/ogdch-handbook/README.md

 ### Transfer the translatable string to the Locale

-Copy thins into the `locale/fr/LC_MESSAGES/index.po` and replace the old phrase there by this new phrase:
+Copy this into the `locale/fr/LC_MESSAGES/index.po` and replace the old phrase there with this new phrase:

 ```